ArjunTheGamer/anbox-playstore-installer/README.md

 # anbox-playstore-installer
 Thank geeks-r-us for the scripts.
-I have just fixed his scripts.
+I have just fixed his scripts for snap version of anbox.

 Before running this script run this 2 commands:
 ```